Degree: Bachelor of Arts (BA)

 Departmental Honors

 Juniors with a 3.0 overall grade point average and a 3.25 average in communication sciences are encouraged to apply to the honors program.
-The honors program consists of one three-credit course, COSI 395 Capstone and Honors Program , in which the student carries out an independent project in an area of interest, under the direction of a COSI faculty member.
+The honors program consists of one three credit hour course, COSI 395, in which the student carries out an independent project in an area of interest, under the direction of a COSI faculty member.
 Satisfactory completion of the project qualifies the student to receive the Bachelor of Arts degree with departmental honors noted on the transcript.
 Admission to the honors program is by faculty approval.

 Additional information is available from each student's academic advisor.